ShaunFerris/Coding-Note-Taking/Web Front-End - Bootstrap - Basics.md

 #frontend #frontend-libs #webdevSpecific

+NOTE: These notes are from the free code camp course on bootstrap.
+This course turns out to have been written for bootstrap version 3, which is still supported, but not current.
+Version 4 is stable and has better ease of use and more modern features.
+Bootstrap 5 is out but not in heavy use yet.
+The bootstrap website currently reccomends starting with bootstrap 4 if your're learning it, I found this out after going through this BS3 course.

 ## What is BootStrap?
 Bootstrap is a free and open source front-end framework for building resposive web-pages and applications.
 In this context, responsive simply means that the page or app is capable of adapting to many different device sizes and viewports.